nickyhajal/world-domination-summit/_content/schedule.md

 <a name="speakers"></a>

-### Your WDS 2016 Speakers
+### Featured Speakers (2016)

-Upcoming speakers will be added here as they're confirmed.
+Watch the videos from each speaker's talk from WDS 2016 on their speaker page!

 <div class="speaker_list" data-speaker-type="upcoming"></div>